Homosexuality and bisexuality

 Same-sex marriages (SSM), civil unions,

-domestic partnerships & other human rights
+domestic partnerships & other human

-issues.
-The most active U.S. religious conflict.
+Currently, the most active U.S. religious conflict.

-We use the acronym "SSM" throughout this section to represent "same-sex marriage"
+We use the acronym "SSM" throughout this section to represent "same-sex marriage."

 We use the acronym "LGBT" to refer to lesbians, gays, bisexuals, transgender persons and transsexuals.